-- When shifting into PARK, firmly move the shift lever all the way forward and to the left until it stops and is fully seated. - Look at the transmission gear position display and verify that it indicates the PARK position (P). - With brake pedal released, verify that the shift lever will not move out of PARK.
+• When shifting into PARK, firmly move the gear selector all the way forward and to the left until it stops and is fully seated.

+- Look at the transmission gear position display and verify that it indicates the PARK position (P). - With brake pedal released, verify that the gear selector will not move out of PARK.